Peeragogy/Peeragogy.github.io/workbook.md

 <!--
 **DM**       Because it feels really nice.
-It helps a lot with relating to people and evolving our relationships we have in projects and basically everywhere.
+It helps a lot with relating to others and evolving the relationships we share in projects and, well, basically everywhere.
 It's a very healthy way of doing things and it makes us feel good, makes others feel good.
 I think it's a good thing in general.
 -->

 **PRQ**    Why?
-Well as said before, I believe in peeragogy.
+Well, as said before, I believe in peeragogy.
 I believe it's a good way to learn.
 Maybe it's the best way.
 I think I wasn't aware of that before joining the group.
 I have always been a self­learner, I have been working mostly alone.